 HB 1621 - Unauthorized Demolition of Historical Structures by Rep. Beltran.
-The bill passed all its committee stops but was never heard on the Senate floor.
+HB 1621 passed all committee stops but was never heard on the Senate floor.

 The bill authorizes code enforcement boards to impose an enhanced fine for the demolition of a structure individually listed on, or contributing to, the National Register of Historic Places.
 A code enforcement board or special magistrate must make specific findings based on competent, substantial evidence that the demolition of the historic structure was not permitted and was not the result of a natural disaster to impose the fine.
 The enhanced fine may not exceed 20 percent of the fair market value of the property, as identified in the property appraiser's evaluation.
+Effective Date: July 1, 2024